The history of Romania during the communist reign of Nicolae Ceausescu is bleak with its

 This was the end of my week-long Passages to Eastern Europe cruise; a look at nations rebuilding after being under such tyranny.
 I met so many people with a renewed sense of optimism.

-The museum is an expansive open-air park featuring 272 houses, farms and churches from Maramures, Moldavia, Transylvania, Muntenia and other rural areas.
+The Village Museum is an expansive open-air park featuring 272 houses, farms and churches from Maramures, Moldavia, Transylvania, Muntenia and other rural areas.

 Created in 1936 before communist rule to showcase the many ethnic groups of Romania, it is, in many cases, all that is left of the historic communities all but destroyed by Ceausescu.